Responding to Climate Change

 At the 17th Conference of the Parties to the United Nations Framework Convention on Climate Change (COP17) held in 2011, it was agreed* that changes in carbon stocks within Harvested Wood Products (HWP) should be accounted for as greenhouse gases absorption or emissions by each country.
 HWP are important for climate change mitigation because they continue to store carbon after they are harvested from the forest.

 In order to make effective use of HWP, it is first necessary to accurately determine their carbon storage.
-This study focused on wooden buildings, which store the most carbon of all HWP applications, and examined methods for estimating HWP carbon storage in buildings constructed by companies.
+This study focused on wooden buildings, which store the most carbon of all HWP applications, and it examined methods for estimating HWP carbon storage in buildings.

-Building data was provided by Sumitomo Forestry, and both parties jointly verified the estimation method.
-The results of this research will allow us to understand and estimate the carbon storage capacity of wooden buildings with greater accuracy.
-In addition, Sumitomo Forestry's wooden houses have been shown to store carbon over the long period of time.
+Building data was provided by Sumitomo Forestry, and the estimation method was jointly verified with Tokyo University of Agriculture and Technology.
+The results of this research have made it possible to understand and estimate the carbon storage capacity of wooden buildings with greater accuracy.

 In August 2022, Sumitomo Forestry began selling the Japanese language "One Click LCA", software that visualizes CO2 emissions and other data from buildings, as the sole distributor in Japan.

-“One Click LCA" is used in 130 countries, mainly in Europe, and is compatible with international ISO standards and more than 50 green building certifications worldwide.
-CO2 emissions during procurement of materials for construction, processing, transportation, construction work, renovation, and disposal (CO2 emissions during construction) can be calculated precisely.
+"One Click LCA" is used in 170 countries, mainly in Europe, and is compatible with international ISO standards and more than 60 green building certifications worldwide.
+It is possible to precisely calculate CO2 emissions (embodied carbon) from procurement of construction materials used for buildings, transportation, construction, repair, disposal to recycling.

 Global CO2 Emission Rates by Industry